SCOPE OF THIS CHAPTER

-Children's Social Care will receive approaches from professionals, agencies and the public which usually fall into three categories:
+Children's Social Care will receive contacts from practitioners, agencies and the public which usually fall into three categories:

 - Requests for information from Children's Social Care these must be submitted via the online referral form;

 - Provision of information to Children's Social Care, such as notifications about a child;

 - Requests for services for a child, which will be in the form of a referral where a child may have complex or serious needs or where there are child protection concerns.

-It is important that the individual contacting Children's Social Care is clear about the nature of their approach and in particular where they consider a Social Care response may be needed i.e. they are making a referral.
+It is important that the individual contacting Children's Social Care is clear about the nature of their contact and in particular where they consider a Children's Social Care response may be needed i.e. they are making a referral.

 Anyone who has concerns about a child's welfare can make a referral to local authority Children's Social Care.
 Referrals can come from the child or young person themselves, any agency in the public, private and community sector as well as family members and members of the public.

 The Derby City and Derbyshire Thresholds Document (see Documents Library, Guidance Documents) sets out the definitions of neglect and different forms of abuse including grooming and child sexual exploitation.
 Practitioners can use the Thresholds Document to help them clarify what they are worried about and how serious the situation might be.
-The Thresholds Document (see Documents Library, Guidance Documents) has been developed to support practitioners in their decision making when there are concerns about a child or unborn baby; this should be used to determine if a referral to Social Care is required or if alternative action is needed.
+The Thresholds Document (see Documents Library, Guidance Documents) has been developed to support practitioners in their decision making when there are concerns about a child or unborn baby; this should be used to determine if a referral to Children's Social Care is required or if alternative action is required.